cloudfoundry/routing-release/README.md

 	  instances: 0
 	```

-	**Note**: For bosh-lite deployments the above changes are automatically done when you run the following script.
-This script depends on the master branch of cf-mysql-release to be checked out.
+	**Note**: For bosh-lite deployments we provide a script that generates an appropriate manifest.
+This script depends on the master branch of cf-mysql-release to be checked out, and assumes you're using a local BOSH Lite director.
+To use a BOSH Lite on AWS, you'll need to set environment variables `DIRECTOR_IP` and `BOSH_LITE_PASSWORD`.

 	```
 	  cd routing-release